Twitter and Facebook. I’ve been using these two social media tools for a few years now. And here’s the take-home.

 - I often use Twitter to promote other writers, bloggers, and new authors.
 I enjoy doing this.
 Some authors (like my good friend Jon Zens, for example) deserve more visibility.

 - Twitter is highly conversational, relational, and participatory.
 I’m an extrovert, so I enjoy socializing with people.
 Especially about spiritual things.
 Twitter is a rich, ongoing conversation with many different people on many different topics.
 Among Christians who love Christ, it’s like an enlarged, public, cross-denominational, electronic open-participatory church gathering.
 And you can tune out trolls, paying no attention to them.
-Click here to see one blogger make some compelling observations about this.

 - To have some good-hearted banter with another Tweeter.
 This is always fun, and a nice break from the stresses of life.